Selling Your Property

 Costs Of Selling A Property In Spain

-Property sellers frequently ask us about the costs involved with selling a Spanish property.
-Here we provide information to prepare you for taxes you are liable to pay, and other costs involved.
+Property sellers frequently ask us about the costs of selling a Spanish property.
+Here we provide information to prepare you for the taxes you are liable to pay and other costs involved.

 Tax Advice On Selling Property

-If you are selling as a a non-tax resident, the buyer is required to hold back 3% of the selling price and pay it on to the tax authorities for your possible tax debt.
+If you are selling as a non-tax resident, the buyer must hold back 3% of the selling price and pay it on to the tax authorities for your possible tax debt.
 If you sell at a loss, and your taxes in Spain are fully paid, you can reclaim all or some of the withheld tax.
 This is frequently referred to as the withholding tax.

 Spanish residents, aged over 65 years who are selling a property that they can prove has been their primary home for the last three years, are excluded from Capital Gains Tax.